 A Google Sheets data source can connect to a single worksheet in a Google Sheet.

-You can select from any of the spreadsheets that you own or that have been shared with you.
+You can connect to spreadsheets that you own or that have been shared with you.
 You can also paste in the URL of a Google Sheet to which you have access.

 Use first row as headers causes the data source to use the first row in your worksheet as the field names in the data source.
 If this option is not selected, the field names will use the column index (A, B, C, etc.)

-Include hidden and filtered fields lets you include or exclude these fields from the data source.
+Include hidden and filtered cells lets you include or exclude this data from the data source.
 The default value is to include them.
 This option only applies to filters, not to filtered views.
 Learn more about filters in the Sheets Help Center.

 Optional Range lets you define a range of cells in the selected worksheet.
 Use standard column-row syntax to define the range: e.g., A1:Z26.

 Field editing in reports

 The Field Editing in Reports data source option allows report editors to change field definitions at the chart level.
 Editing field definitions in the report makes customizing your reports faster and easier.
 Learn more.

 The data source fields panel is where you configure the data source by renaming fields and adding descriptions, adding calculated fields, and changing data types and aggregations.
 Learn more about working with data source fields.

 At the top of the fields panel, you can change the data credentials.
 Credentials control who can see the data provided by this data source.